JugaadLabs/webserver/README.md

 Start the webserver by running:

 ```
-python3 webserver.py <INTERFACE='lo'> <PORT=8000> <RECORDING_DIR='.'> <V4L DEVICE>
+python3 webserver.py <INTERFACE='lo'> <PORT=8000> <RECORDING_DIR='.'>
 ```

 The `interface` argument is the network interface on which you want to run the webserver.
 Examples include `wlan0`, `lo`, and `l4tbr0` on Jetsons.
 The web server serves the page based on the IP address of the interface.
 The `recording_dir` argument is for choosing the folder to save the videos recorded by the cameras.
-V4L device is the `X` in `/dev/videoX` for the camera from which you want to record video from.
-Use `v4l-utils` to figure out what the device ID of the CSI camera is.
-For example, the following command uses port 9999 on the IP address the Xavier is connected to on its wireless interface and streams video from `/dev/video1`:
+The AR0591 camera module or any V4L2 webcam is auto-detected.
+An example launch command is:

 ```
-python3 webserver.py wlan0 9999 /home/nvidia/myrecordings 1
+python3 webserver.py wlan0 9999 /home/nvidia/myrecordings
 ```

 ### Client